 The role of the mediator

-As a neutral and independent nationally accredited mediator and family dispute resolution practitioner, Shane McClure offers mediation solutions for a wide range of issues, tailored to the participants’ personal circumstances.
+As a neutral and independent nationally accredited mediator and family dispute resolution mediation practitioner in Victoria, Shane McClure offers mediation solutions for a wide range of issues, tailored to the participants’ personal circumstances.

 Shane McClure’s role as mediator is to create a safe and secure platform for both parties, so they can participate in an open and respectful conversation where each person has an equal voice.
 The process enables both parties to work through relevant issues without prejudice in order to identify areas of mutual agreement and to find achievable solutions in order to move forward.